-Upon reconciliation, Pool 5 funds will be recouped due to changes in hospital qualification or payment limits; Pool 5 overpayments are not redistributed to other hospitals."
+Upon reconciliation, the non-federal portion of any Pool 5 funds that has to be recouped due to changes in hospital qualification or payment limits will be returned to the local match entity.
+The resulting federal funds will be returned to CMS.